 How much caffeine is safe during pregnancy?

-The next time you go to pick up a cup of coffee, err on the side of caution.
-Opt for small amounts or abstain altogether.
+When consumed in excess, it can have a negative impact on mom and baby.
+Next time you pick up a cup of coffee, err on the side of caution.
+Either opt for small amounts or abstain altogether.

 How will caffeine affect my baby when I am pregnant?

-The March of Dimes lists caffeine as a food to forgo or limit during pregnancy.
+The March of Dimes lists caffeine as food to forgo, or limit, during pregnancy.
 They suggest that pregnant women consume no more than one and a half 8-ounce cups of coffee per day.

 We know that caffeine crosses the placenta barrier into the fetus and amniotic fluid.2Knutti, R., Rothweiler, H., & Schlatter, C. (1982).
 The effect of pregnancy on the pharmacokinetics of caffeine.
 In New Toxicology for Old (pp. 187-192).
 Springer, Berlin, Heidelberg.

-However, it does not decrease a baby’s blood flow or oxygen levels when it is consumed in moderation.
+PubMed.org However, it does not decrease a baby’s blood flow or oxygen levels when consumed in moderation.

 Lower birth weight

-Researchers have found that increased intake of caffeine during pregnancy puts women at risk for giving birth to infants with lower birth weights.
+Researchers have found that increased intake of caffeine during pregnancy puts women at risk of giving birth to infants with lower birth weights.

 Intrauterine growth restriction (IGUR)